What lead you to veganism? How long ago?

 When you first went vegan how did you phase out your non-vegan food, clothing and other items?

-Do you believe we should show children the process of how animals are turned into meats?
+Do you believe we should show children the process of how animals are turned into products?

 What does being vegan mean to you?